-Broccoli Cheese Soup
+Broccoli Cheese Soup Recipe

-- 1 large carrot, grated
+- 1 large carrot grated

-- 1/2 medium onion, diced (about 2/3 cup)
+- ½ medium onion diced (about 2/3 cup)

-- 2 cups homemade chicken broth
+- 2 cups chicken broth

 - 2 cups cream

-- 2 tablespoons butter
+- 2 tbsp butter

-- 1 tablespoon arrowroot powder (where to buy)
+- 1 tbsp arrowroot powder

 - In a large pot, sauté the onion in butter until slightly softened.